api2cart/scala-sdk/docs/ReturnApi.md

     val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

-    val params: String = id,order_products // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val exclude: String = id,order_id // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all

-    val responseFields: String = {return_code,return_message,pagination,result} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val orderId: String = 25 // String | Defines the order id

     val orderIds: String = 24,25 // String | Retrieves return requests specified by order ids